 Early decision plan: A plan that permits students to apply and be notified of an admission decision (and financial aid offer if applicable) well in advance of the regular notification date.
-Applicants agree to accept an offer of admission and, if admitted, to with English as a Second Language (ESL): A course of study designed specifically for students whose native language is not English.
+Applicants agree to accept an offer of admission and, if admitted, to witl English as a Second Language (ESL): A course of study designed specifically for students whose native language is not English.

 Exchange student program-domestic: Any arrangement between a student and a college that permits study for a semester or more at another college in the United States without extending the amount of time required for a degree.
 See also Study abroad External degree program: A program of study in which students earn credits toward a degree through independent study, college courses, proficiency examinations, and personal experience.
-External degree programs require minimal or no classroom attem Extracurricular activities (as admission factor): Special consideration in the admissions process given for participation in both school and nonschool-related activities of interest to the college, such as clubs, hobbies, student government, athletics, perforn First-time student: A student attending any institution for the first time at the level enrolled.
-Includes students enrolled in the fall term who attended a postsecondary institution for the first time at the undergraduate level.
-Includes students enrolled in the fall term who attended college for the first time in the prior summer term.
-Also includes students who entered wit First-year student: A student who has completed less than the equivalent of 1 full year of undergraduate work; that is, less than 30 semester hours (in a 120-hour degree program) or less than 900 clock hours.
+External degree programs require minimal or no classroom attent Extracurricular activities (as admission factor): Special consideration in the admissions process given for participation in both school and nonschool-related activities of interest to the college, such as clubs, hobbies, student government, athletics, perform First-time student: A student attending any institution for the first time at the level enrolled.
+Includes students enrolled in the fall term who attended a postsecondary institution for the first time at the same level in the prior summer term.
+Also includes students who entered with the fall term who attended college for the first time in the prior summer term.
+Also includes students who entered with the fall term who attended college for the first time in the prior summer term.

+First-year student: A student who has completed less than the equivalent of 1 full year of undergraduate work; that is, less than 30 semester hours (in a 120-hour degree program) or less than 900 clock hours.